Amanmalik444/Amanmalik444/README.md

  <h1> I'm Aman malik </h1>

 - 🔭 I work on MERN stack
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning to more scalable and efficient code

 <h3>Contact me on : </h3>